Sponsorship proposal

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-First and most important rule, do your homework, research a bit about the brand you’re trying to get sponsorship from.
-Nobody wants to read an unpersonal generic mail, it demonstrates no real interest.
+First and most important rule, do yourย homework and research a bit about the brand you’re trying to get sponsorship from.
+Nobody wants to read an impersonal generic mail, it demonstrates no real interest.

 • Look for real names

-Instead of starting off with a horrible “Dear Sirs” or even worst “To whom it may concern”, try to find the names of the people you’re reaching out too.
-They can often be found in the “about” or “Team” pages, sometimes you might even find different email addresses for different company roles.
+Instead of starting off with a horrible “Dear Sirs” or even worse “To whom it may concern”, try to find the names of the people you’re reaching out to.
+They can often be found on the “About” or “Team” pages, sometimes you might even find different email addresses for different company roles.
 If you really can’t find any real names, use something like “Dear brand name crew/family/team”.

 • Search for more specific email addresses